TheBeachLab/scyllasub/documentation/subroutines.md

 Debug routine or Diagnostic utility

 ## Subroutine 999
-This is an emergency routine to reach surface asap
+This is an emergency routine to stop whatever the rov is doing and reach surface asap